 Calcium and vitamin D are the “dynamic duo” we depend upon to keep our bones healthy.
 99% of the calcium in your body is stored in bone tissue, and vitamin D boosts its absorption and helps it get to your bones.
 But, calcium and vitamin D don’t work alone.
 There’s another vitamin that gets less fanfare called vitamin K2.
-A growing number of studies suggest that vitamin K2 is critical for bone health and may have other health benefits as well.
+A growing number of studies suggest that this vitamin is critical for bone health and may have other health benefits as well.

 What is Vitamin K2?

 You’re probably familiar with vitamin K1, often referred to as vitamin K. It’s K1 that helps your blood clot when you get a cut.
 Without enough of it, you run the risk of bleeding to death when you sustain a minor injury.
 But, you’re probably less familiar with vitamin K2.
 What vitamin K1, also known as phylloquinone, has in common with vitamin K2, known as menaquinone, is they share a similar chemical structure.
 However, their functions differ and they’re also found in different foods.
 More about that soon.

 First, let’s look at how the two forms of vitamin K differ in function.
 Vitamin K1, as mentioned, is important for blood clotting while vitamin K2 has a unique role in bone and, possibly, heart health.
 Based on research, this vitamin activates a hormone that helps direct the calcium that you take in through diet to bone tissue where it can be used to build stronger bones.